grommet/grommet/src/js/components/Collapsible/README.md

 **collapsible.minSpeed**

-The minimum speed of Collapsible animation in milliseconds Expects `number`.
+The minimum speed of Collapsible animation in milliseconds.
+Expects `number`.

 Defaults to